-Registration and the daily act of worship, will not be included in teaching times.
+Registration and the daily act of worship, will not be included in teaching times

 Lunchtime and playtime will not generally be deemed teaching time but may be for pupils in classes that have a particular focus or where IEPs have a focus upon living skills and social skills.
 For time to qualify as 'teaching time' planning will be in place and implemented by a member of staff.
+Consequently

-Consequently school assembly will qualify as teaching time except for 5 minutes which constitutes the required 'Act of Worship'.
-The remainder will generally focus on an aspect of PHSE or RE relevant to the development of the pupils' understanding of significant issues (see medium term planning for assemblies)
+- a) school assembly will qualify as teaching time except for 5 minutes which constitutes the required 'Act of Worship'.
+The remainder will generally focus on an aspect of PHSE or RE relevant to the development of the pupils' understanding of significant issues (see medium term planning for assemblies). - b) 'free / choice time' will qualify as teaching time if the pupils are directed to follow a programme which is planned according to individual or class needs e.g. TEACCH.
+This may be termed 'structured' or 'directed play' on the class timetable.

-- 'free / choice time' will qualify as teaching time if the pupils are directed to follow a programme which is planned according to individual or class needs e.g.TEACCH.
-This may be termed 'structured' or 'directed play' on the class timetable. - for some pupils, lunchtime will qualify as teaching time if a programme e.g. mealtime passport.
-This will generally mean an IEP or PHSE programme involving eating skills, healthy eating awareness or social behaviour. - similarly 'transition times' will also be termed teaching times since they will involve important skills of finishing work properly, moving from one part of the school to another in a safe and orderly manner and increasing independence.
+- c) for many pupils, lunchtime will qualify as teaching time if a programme e.g. mealtime passport, toileting scheme, social skill focus are being followed.
+This will generally mean an IEP or PHSE programme involving eating skills, healthy eating awareness or social behaviour. - d) similarly 'transition times' will also be termed teaching times since they will involve important skills of finishing work properly, moving from one part of the school to another in a safe and orderly manner and increasing independence.